PEXANE2/azure-docs.tr-tr/articles/search/cognitive-search-skill-image-analysis.md

             ]
         }
 ```
-### <a name="sample-index-for-only-the-categories-description-faces-and-tags-fields"></a>Örnek dizini (yalnızca kategoriler, açıklamalar, yüzler ve etiketler alanları için)
+### <a name="sample-index-for-only-the-categories-description-faces-and-tags-fields"></a>Örnek dizin (yalnızca Kategoriler, açıklama, yüzler ve Etiketler alanları için)
 ```json
 {
     "fields": [